UNBOUND BOARD + COMMITTEES

 SECRETARY

 Originally from Louisiana (the state, not the town), Sadie Thibodeaux relocated to Columbia in 2004 and has been growing roots ever since.
 Raised within her family’s photography business, it was clear to her at an early age that she wanted some sort of creative career.
 While attending SCAD to earn her BA in Photography, Sadie discovered a love for design that has grown throughout her career.
-In 2017, Sadie found her ideal position pushing pixels, plus a little photography sprinkled around, as a graphic designer, photographer, and Director of Photography for COMO Magazine and Columbia Marketing Group.
-A bonafide cat person, Sadie lives in a very full house with her boyfriend, Alex, their six cats (Jack, Morrie, Maggie, Sammie, Jules, and Turk) and their dog, Charley (whom Sadie has come to view as just another cat.)
+She is currently a graphic designer at Columbia College for the Admissions and Marketing team.
+A bonafide cat person, Sadie lives in a very full house with her boyfriend, Alex, their five cats (Morrie, Maggie, Sammie, Jules, and Turk) and their dog, Charley (whom Sadie has come to view as just another cat.) -

 Joe Marshall